 I soon learned Ms. Deal was something of a cult figure amongst indie-rock fans.
 Allen Maxwell had a homemade sticker of her peeping slyly out of the rear window of his pickup.
 I was a little too young to get into the Pixies when they were at full force (’86-’90), and despite listening to them hundreds of times over the past fifteen years, I still don’t think they’re all that and a bag of chips (90’s expression!)
 That and my extreme distaste for the fucking Smiths are the gulf that divided me from my new college/coffee shop friends I was about to make.

 But that was still a little ways ahead.
 I started college not long after seeing the Breeders video (both seem to have about equal weight in my memory).
 Yuba College was like any junior college – “high school with ashtrays” in the words of John Hughes.
 But unlike high school, you only had to be there for a few hours a day.
 And sometimes, if you played your cards right, not even every day!
 Holy shit!
 I loved college!
 I don’t know if I had a plan or program, but my first semester sure seems like beautiful randomness: Western Civilization, General Psychology, Intro to Mass Comm., Public Speaking, and Intro to Film.
 Higher education seemed like a complete cakewalk.
-Three Monday-Wednesday-Friday classes, a Tues-Thurs evening class, and a Thursday-only evening class.
+Three Monday-Wednesday-Friday classes, a Tues-Thurs evening class, and a Thursday-only late-afternoon class.

 Last day of summer!
 Just before I kicked off my collegiate career, I got called for a job interview.
 First Run Video, a six-outlet chain based out of Redding, California, was opening a Yuba City store…